Frequently Asked Questions (FAQ)

 You can set the chunk size with the chunk_size parameter of the add_files method.

 The add_files method from the Library class has a chunk_size parameter that controls the chunk size.
-The method in addition has a parameter to control the maxium chunk size with max_chunk_size.
+The method in addition has a parameter to control the maximum chunk size with max_chunk_size.
 These two parameters are passed on to the Parser class.
 In the following example, we add the same files with different chunk sizes to the library chunk_size_example.

 from pathlib import Path